 The Government have deployed a fixed amount of money to schools per pupil, based on the number of pupils registered for free school meals.
 The Government do not dictate how schools should spend this money, but are clear that schools need to employ strategies that they know will support pupils to increase their attainment, and ‘narrow the gap’.

-For the academic year, September 2017 to July 2018 our school received £12,180 of Pupil Premium funding.
-The percentage of our pupils that are known to be eligible for Pupil Premium Funding is 6.6%.
+For the academic year, September 2018 to July 2019 our school will receive £15,840 of Pupil Premium funding.
+The percentage of our pupils that are known to be eligible for Pupil Premium Funding is 7.7%.
 The national percentage is 26% (Primary).

 The PP money is used to close the gap between those who have ever been in receipt of free school meals and those who have not.
 As we have a small percentage of children on Pupil Premium funding, we can pin point specific needs and support for each individual child.
 Interventions are then put in place according and are tracked termly and the impact analysed.
 Interventions are monitored and reviewed by the SLT to ensure we are closing the gaps.